The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Introduction

-We consider a measure of similarity, the Bhattacharyya distance, across distributions of these variables.
-We illustrate a novel methodology based on the marriage between the Bhattacharyya distance and the Johnson Lindenstrauss Lemma, a technique for dimension reduction, providing us with a simple yet powerful tool that allows comparisons between data-sets representing any two distributions.
-We demonstrate a relationship between covariance and distance measures based on a generic extension of Stein's Lemma.
+\textbf{\textit{We consider a measure of similarity, the Bhattacharyya distance, across distributions of variables.
+We develop a novel methodology based on the marriage between the Bhattacharyya distance and the Johnson-Lindenstrauss Lemma (JL-Lemma), a technique for dimension reduction; providing us with a simple yet powerful tool that allows comparisons between data-sets representing any two distributions.
+The degree to which different entities, (markets, universities, hospitals, countries, cities, farms, forests, groups of securities, etc.), have different distance measures of their corresponding distributions tells us the extent to which they are different, aiding participants looking for diversification or looking for more of the same thing.
+To calculate the distance measure between any two random variables (both of which could be multi-variate with either different number of component random variables or observations), we utilize the JL-Lemma to reduce the dimensions of one of the random variables (either the number of component random variables or the number of observations) such that the two random variables have the same number of dimensions allowing us to apply distance measures.}} \end{doublespace}

+\textbf{\textit{We demonstrate a relationship between covariance and distance measures based on a generic extension of Stein's Lemma.
+We consider an asset pricing application and also briefly discuss how this methodology lends itself to numerous market-structure and asset pricing studies and even applications outside the realm of finance / social sciences by illustrating a biological application (sections \ref{sec:Marketstructure,-Microstructure-}, \ref{subsec:Asset-Pricing-Application}, \ref{subsec:Biological-Application}).
+We illustrate some ways in which our techniques can be used in practice by comparing stock prices, trading volumes, price volatilities and volume volatilities across six markets (sections \ref{subsec:Comparison-of-Security}; \ref{sec:Comparison-Volumes-Prices-Volatilities}).}}

+\begin{doublespace} An unintended consequence of our efforts, has become a review of the vast literature on distance measures and related statistical techniques, which can be useful for anyone that attempts to apply the corresponding techniques to the problems mentioned here and also to the many unmentioned but possibly related ones.
 The results and the discussion draw upon sources from statistics, probability, economics / finance, communication systems, pattern recognition and information theory; becoming one example of how elements of different fields can be combined to provide answers to the questions raised by a particular field.
 All the propositions are new results and they depend on existing results which are given as lemmas without proof.
-Such an approach ensures that the results are instructive and immediately applicable to a wider audience.
+Such an approach ensures that the results are instructive and immediately applicable to a wider audience. \end{doublespace} \begin{doublespace}

-We consider an asset pricing application and then briefly discuss how this methodology lends itself to numerous Marketstructure studies and even applications outside the realm of finance / social sciences by illustrating a biological application. \end{doublespace}